Four-manifolds, geometries and knots: Surface bundles and geometries

 Every closed orientable $\mathbb{H}^2\times\mathbb{H}^2$-manifold has a 2-fold cover which is a complex surface, and has signature 0.
-Conversely, if $E$ is a complex surface and $p$ is a holomorphic submersion then $\sigma(E)=0$ implies that the fibres are isomorphic, and so $E$ is an $\mathbb{H}^2\times\mathbb{H}^2$-manifold [Ko99].
+Conversely, if a bundle space $E$ is a complex surface and $p$ is a holomorphic submersion then $\sigma(E)=0$ implies that the fibres are isomorphic, and so $E$ is an $\mathbb{H}^2\times\mathbb{H}^2$-manifold \cite{[Ko99]}.
 This is also so if $p$ is a holomorphic fibre bundle.
-(See \S V.6 of [BPV].)
-Any holomorphic submersion with base of genus at most 1 or fibre of genus at most 2 is a holomorphic fibre bundle [Ks68].
+(See \cite[\S V.6]{[BHPV]}.)
+Any holomorphic submersion with base of genus at most 1 or fibre of genus at most 2 is a holomorphic fibre bundle \cite{[Ks68]}.
 There are such holomorphic submersions in which $\sigma(E)\not=0$ and so which are not virtually products.
-(See \S V.14 of [BPV].)
-The image of $\theta$ must contain the outer automorphism class determined by a pseudo-Anasov homeomorphism and not be virtually abelian [Sh97].
+(See \cite[\S V.14]{[BHPV]}.)
+The image of $\theta$ must contain the outer automorphism class determined by a pseudo-Anasov homeomorphism and not be virtually abelian \cite{[Sh97]}.